Fieldwork

 Project Description:

-Join us as we investigate three sites in scenic No Man’s Land, Oklahoma Panhandle.
-The first is a small rock shelter overlooking the Cimarron River.
-Second is a Proto-Historic tipi ring site located on a mesa overlooking a spring.
-And third is a possible Folsom Paleoindian camp located along a small spring-fed stream.
+Join us as we investigate two sites in the scenic Black Mesa region in No Man’s Land, Oklahoma Panhandle.
+The first site, Golden Eagle, includes a pithouse, a Jacal structure, and a horizontal slab and adobe mortar structure (900 AD – 1400 AD).
+Second is a Late Prehistoric age bison processing camp alongside a drive lane.
 You will learn excavation techniques, including how to set up a grid, mapping, and profiling.
 In addition you will learn survey techniques, including how to identify and document sites.
 Special activities include flint knapping, atlatl dart throwing, animal bone identification, and more.
 We will visit rock art sites, lithic quarries, and climb Black Mesa.

-At the moment we have set the dates for this project to begin May 31, 2020 and end June 27, 2020.
+We have set the dates for this project to begin May 29, 2022 and end July 2, 2022.
 However, these dates are subject to change as summer gets closer.
 Please email for latest schedule and additional information.

 Notes: